DeepLeek-quant/scythe-quant/README.md

 ## multi_backtesting

-The `multi_backtesting()` function under the `quantdev.backtest` module allows you to combine multiple strategies into a portfolio strategy.
+The `multi_backtesting()` function under the `scythe.backtest` module allows you to combine multiple strategies into a portfolio strategy.
 It returns a `MultiStrategy` instance with analysis tools including:
 - Performance metrics vs original strategies and benchmark
 - Position information tracking
 - Interactive reporting with multiple views: